 THUN | Best Places to Visit in Switzerland Tour

-Thun is small and you will be able to see the highlights of the city within a few hours – but also plan in some time to unwind at Aare River and for a boat tour on stunning Lake Thun.
-Taking day trip Thun is considered as one of the best day trips from Interlaken.
+Thun is small and you will be able to see the highlights of the city within a few hours – but also plan some time to unwind at Aare River and for a boat tour on stunning Lake Thun.
+Taking day trips to Thun is considered as one of the best day trips from Interlaken.

 Enjoy your lunch at Mühleplatz and relax and the Aare River before walking to the Lake Thun boat station.